Free or cheap things to do on the Big Island and still have a great time!

 Here’s a video hike to the Green sand beach

-Jump the cliffs at the tip at South Point
+Jump or check out the cliffs at the tip at South Point

 While in the South Point area, check out the fantastic cliffs and if your game for an adventure.
 Jumping off the cliffs is a popular local activity with small ladders that you climb back up to the top.
 Or you can just check out the fantastic views and do some fun selfies in the area.